vgstation-coders/vgstation13/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Pull requests must be atomic.
 Change one set of related things at a time.
-Bundling sucks for everyone.
-This means, primarily, that you shouldn't fix bugs and add content in the same PR.
-When we mean 'bundling', we mean making one PR for multiple, unrelated changes.

 Test your changes.
-PRs that do not compile will not be accepted.
+PRs that were not tested will not be accepted.
-Testing your changes locally is incredibly important.
-If you break the serb we will be very upset with you.

-Large changes require discussion.
-If you're doing a large, game-changing modification, or a new layout for something, discussion with the community is required as of 26/6/2014.
-Map and sprite changes require pictures of before and after.
-MAINTAINERS ARE NOT IMMUNE TO THIS.
-GET YOUR ASS IN IRC.

-Merging your own PRs is considered bad practice, as it generally means you bypass peer review, which is a core part of how we develop.

-It is also suggested that you hop into irc.rizon.net #vgstation or the coding discord (you can find an invite link on the irc or the thread) to discuss your changes, or if you need help.

 == SELF LABELLING PRs ==
 You can now self-label your PR!
 The syntax is simple.
 Just put [<labeltag>] anywhere in your PR,